Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: GFM Task Unification and Pitfalls of Restricted Prototype Readouts

 \subsection{Implications for GFM Design}

-The failure modes above share a common theme: prototype inference is too rigid for task unification.
-It uses a fixed origin-anchored geometry, compresses each class to a single vector, and provides no mechanism for adapting the decision rule to the downstream task.
-This rigidity is particularly limiting for GFMs, where a single embedding space must support tasks with diverse label structures and decision boundaries.
+The failure modes above show that the restricted inner-product prototype readouts used in current GFM pipelines are too rigid for robust task unification: they anchor boundaries at the origin, compress each class to one vector, and adapt to the support set only by recomputing centroids.
+This is limiting for GFMs, where one embedding space must support diverse node-, edge-, and graph-level tasks.

-These observations suggest a simple design principle for GFM inference: the readout should retain the few-shot appeal of prototype methods, while allowing lightweight task-specific adaptation at inference time.
-In Section~\ref{sec:ttt}, we instantiate this idea using meta-learning \cite{jin_empowering_2023}, formulating inference as a convex optimization problem over the support set that learns discriminative weights and biases without introducing a task-specific decoder.
+These observations suggest a simple design principle: GFM readouts should retain the few-shot appeal and task-unified interface of prototypes, while allowing lightweight task-specific adaptation at inference time.
+In Section~\ref{sec:ttt}, we instantiate this idea with meta-learning~\citep{finn2017model,AndrychowiczDCH16,jin_empowering_2023}, formulating inference as a convex optimization problem over the support set that learns discriminative weights and biases without introducing a task-specific decoder.